Analytical Framework for Power System Strength: Conclusions

 \section{Conclusions}

 This paper establishes the theoretical foundations for a general and unifying framework for power system strength.
-The formulation features a set of twelve indicators organized in three different dynamical orders that capture the voltage strength when subjected to current injections changes.
+The formulation features a set of twelve indicators organized into three different dynamical orders that capture the voltage strength when subjected to changes in current injections.

-The paper also presents a systematic way to study the impact of different devices on strength, and shown examples featuring basic models.
-For instance, the key parameters of SMs are the internal reactance, mostly affecting the zero-order strength, and the inertia, dominating the second-order strength.
-Furthermore, a network composed exclusively of SMs forces the first-order CF to be continuous, a characteristic that is lost under presence of GFLs due to their first-order component.
+The paper also presents a systematic approach to studying the impact of different devices on strength and provides examples featuring basic models.
+For instance, the key parameters of SMs are the internal reactance, which mostly affects the zero-order strength, and the inertia, which dominates the second-order strength.
+Furthermore, a network composed exclusively of SMs forces the first-order CF to be continuous, a characteristic lost in the presence of GFLs due to their first-order component.
+In a 100\% IBR system, composed of GFLs and power-frequency droop GFMs, the CF and its rate of change experience higher sudden changes, dictated by the first- and second-order components of their controllers.
+Our formulation accurately quantifies strength across all scenarios.
+Therefore, it is not limited to any specific combination of devices composing the system, nor to any imperative dynamics.

-Future work will focus on applications and practical aspects of the calculation of the proposed metrics.
+Future work will focus on practical aspects and applications of the proposed theoretical framework, incuding the comparison of the proposed framwork with existing metrics, and the study of the link between the proposed metrics and the stability of the system.